geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 ##### **Chenyu & Geohot** [[00:38:12](https://www.youtube.com/watch?v=axTYYYYOHHY&t=2292)]
 Chenyu: Yeah, I mean, that's part of the...
 Geohot: Yeah, the mask select being slow.
-Geohot: Yeah, look into why mask select is slow.
+Yeah, look into why mask select is slow.
-Geohot: I don't think it has to be.
+I don't think it has to be.
-Geohot: I think that it's like maybe one line of fusion away from fixing it.
+I think that it's like maybe one line of fusion away from fixing it.
 Chenyu: Or we want to remove the realizing set item.
 Geohot: Oh, yeah.
 Chenyu: Yeah, who can?